Fenix HT18 Flashlight Review

 • Indicating switch

-• Dual switch with “last used” memory is useful for those “one mode light” scenarios
+• Dual switch with “last used” memory is useful for those “one-mode light” scenarios

 • Metal switch cover on the e-switch

-• Easy to lockout
+• Easy to lock out

 What I don’t like